adslbarxatov/IOP/docs/index.md

 ### 1. Lab is against of hurting

 No malicious activities allowed in the Policy Scope, including:
-- direct offends;
+- direct offends
-- bullying;
+- bullying
-- deliberate non-pecuniary harm;
+- deliberate non-pecuniary harm
-- deliberate physical damage;
+- deliberate physical damage
-- direct threats;
+- direct threats
-- fakes;
+- fakes
-- disinformation;
+- disinformation
-- destructive criticism (that exists only for criticism and doesn’t contain constructive solutions).
+- destructive criticism (that exists only for criticism and doesn’t contain constructive offers)

 *Participation in them or calls for such participation may be grounds for a permanent ban*.
-Cases of indirect hurting may be reviewed by Lab administration separately.

 ### 2. Lab doesn’t deal with “sore issues”

-The Policy Scope don’t allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity described in Community regulation #1 of this Policy.
+The Policy Scope do not allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity described in Community regulation #1 of this Policy.